-Jigsaw (South East) is in weekly contact with national and local services to help keep the families we support up to date with current restrictions and to help offer support and guidance regarding how to support children in these challenging times.
+Jigsaw (South East) is in contact with national and local services to help keep the families we support up to date with current restrictions and to help offer support and guidance regarding how to support children in these challenging times.

 Hospice UK has brought together links to official guidance and resources to provide information for people about the current outbreak of Coronavirus in the UK: Clinical and Care support – Coronavirus guidance.

 Download information here about talking to your child to help them prepare for loss.
-Our Family Support team can help you before, during and after this conversation.
+Our Preparing for Loss team can help you before, during and after this conversation.

 Supporting bereaved children and young people during the outbreak

 The Coronavirus pandemic means that many aspects of children’s lives are changing.
 Many parents are working from home, and family and friends are having to spend time apart when they would like to be together.

 Many children will have questions and worries about the virus, but those who have experienced the death of someone important or who have an ill family member might be particularly worried.
 Below are some tips about supporting bereaved children with worries and concerns about the virus.

 - Child Bereavement UK has made a short film about supporting bereaved children during the outbreak

 - They have also produced some useful cards for children to help them communicate with a loved one whilst separated – How to Stay Connected.

 - Winston’s Wish has produced guidance on: talking to bereaved children about coronavirus

 - telling a child that someone is seriously ill